ashleyxly/CodeGenGuard/README.md

-# CodeGenGuard: A Robust Watermark for Code Generation Models via Context-Enhanced Code Transformations
+# CodeGenGuard: A Robust Watermark for Code Generation Models

 > This is the official implementation for the paper *CodeGenGuard: A Robust Watermark for Code Generation Models*.